Year 2 - Miss L Hofmann

-Summer 1 Topic – Space
+Summer 2 Topic – Our Wonderful Town

 In Reading we will be continuing to work in groups to share different types of book.
-We discuss the things we have read and give our thoughts and feelings about each book.
+We will discuss the things we have read and give our thoughts and feelings about each book.
 We also try hard to answer questions about stories, thinking about how characters are feeling and why things have happened.
 The children will continue practising their phonics and the high frequency and common exception words.
 Most of the children have now moved on to learning about spelling rules and developing their knowledge of different prefixes and suffixes that we might add to change a word’s meaning.

 During the beginning of the term we will be focusing on how visual methods can be used to help to support calculation.
 The children will also be focusing on the application of the skills that they have mastered to be used in context, making sure that they are able to explain their answers and how they have reached them.
 We will be continuing to work on the 4 number operations.
 The children will also be recapping other areas of Maths such as time and measure.
 Please continue to support your child at home by involving them in every day Maths activities, such as sharing out food, using coins to pay for small items in shops, looking for opportunities to rehearse counting in multiples and recognising the time an event starts and finishes.
 Year 2 also need to make sure that they are fluent in their 2s, 5s and 10 times table, knowing the answers off by heart.
 They also need to be able to have a method to work out answers in the 3 times table.